neuronflicker/CTF/TryHackMe/LearningPaths/CompleteBeginner/LearnLinux/README.md

 > &lt;password from above&gt;

 ## [Section 6: Miscellaneous] - Intro
-Intro to the miscellaneous commands section
+Intro to the miscellaneous commands section.

 No questions to answer - just click to confirm.

 ## [Section 6: Miscellaneous] - sudo
-Explains how to use `sudo` to run commands as a root or other user.
+Explains how to use `sudo` to run commands as a *root* or other user.

 ### Questions
 1. How do you specify which user you want to run a command as.